-The indicative layout shows there may be part of a small number of dwellings within the narrow strip of Green Belt land on the eastern side of the site.
-The applicant submits that these will not harm openness or the function of the wider Green Belt land to the north of the site, and that these matters, along with the circumstances that lead to the land being removed from the Green Belt, constitute very special circumstances to justify the proposal for this small area of development.
-These points are agreed and combined with the need to increase housing supply, and the fact that this is the only potential housing site adjoining Kenilworth that is not wholly within the Green Belt, and is therefore a proposed allocation in the Draft Plan, this is considered to constitute very special circumstances sufficient to outweigh the harm to the Green Belt by reason of inappropriateness, and by reason of visual harm which would be small.
+The indicative layout shows there may be some rear gardens serving the proposed dwellings within the narrow strip of Green Belt land on the eastern side of the site.
+The applicant submits that these will not harm openness or the function of the wider Green Belt land to the north of the site, and it is considered that, these matters, along with the circumstances that lead to this small area being removed from the Green Belt, constitute very special circumstances to justify the proposal for this small area of development.
+This is the only potential housing site adjoining Kenilworth and is therefore an allocation in the Draft Plan.
+As such it is considered that these matters constitute very special circumstances sufficient to outweigh any harm to the openness of the Green Belt.